Code-Institute-Submissions/MS_project_3/README.md

 ### Project goals

+The main goal of the project is to provide an environment for volunteers to collect the number and locations of their sightings.
+The target audience of the "Save Birds" is:
+ - Individuals who would like to contribute to the preservation of the natural environment
+ - Professionals who have been working on collecting endangered species data but need external support.

 ### Visitor goals

+- Clear contribution to the preservation of the natural environment.
+- Recognizing endangered birds in the local area.
+- Understanding birds' characteristics and visual appearance.
+- Understanding why these bird species are endangered.
+- Effortless input of the sightings.
+- Review of the logged-in sightings.
+- Providing additional information to the sightings.

 ### Site Owner goals

+- Bring awareness about endangered bird species to the public.
+- Explain which birds are endangered and why.
+- Involve volunteers for collaboration.
+- Monitor and leverage the data collected by volunteers.

 ### Development and Business Goals
 ### User Stories
 ### Design Choices